 Growth Rate: Can grow a foot or so a year

 I’m sure you’ve heard the word Ficus, this is the same tree.
 It has dense foliage and when trained, can become a great shade tree as well.
-These make massive hedges over a long period of time.
+These trees can make a massive privacy hedge over a long period of time.

 Height: 25-80 ft